Majority dynamics on trees and the dynamic cavity method

-i.e. $(\sigma_\root)_0^{T+1}$ converges in distribution to the first $T+1$ steps of the cavity process.
+that is, $\sigma_\rroot^{T+1}$ converges in distribution to the first $T+1$ steps of the cavity process.
 This implies the first equation in (\ref{eq:CovarianceMean}).
 It is therefore sufficient to prove the second equation in (\ref{eq:CovarianceMean}), for $t=T+1$.

-To get the estimate of the mean, we use again Eq.~(\ref{eq:Recursion}), and consider the distribution $\prob((\sigma_0)_0^{T+1}|| 0_0^{T+1})$ whereby the root perturbation is set to $0$.
-This satisfies the recursion Eq.~(\ref{eq:Recursion}), with $u(t) = 0$:
+To get the estimate of the mean, we use again (\ref{eq:Recursion}), and consider the distribution $\prob(\sigma_\rroot^{T+1}\midd 0^{T+1})$ whereby the root perturbation is set to $0$.
+This satisfies the recursion equation (\ref{eq:Recursion}), with $u(t) = 0$: